JesperHelstrup/Jesper-Helstrup-Portfolio.github.io/Handy stuff/WIP blogs/JWT Authentication & Token Rotation.md

 - **Tokens must expire** - Long-lived JWTs are dangerous, so you need refresh tokens / rotation.
 - **A bit more setup compared to .NET Identity** - But still manageable.

+I decided to go with JWT, mainly for the scaleability and the stateless design.
+It also seemed to be more suggested online and even though it required more setup, thats just extra learning for me.
 ### What I built

 We ended up splitting the authentication logic across two services: